X icon white, transparent background.

 Having to raise the subject of pay revision is another reason why employees who are more reserved — or come from underserved backgrounds — sometimes become disengaged.
 Many people fear losing their jobs and may accept less money than more privileged counterparts with equal skills.

-If your company decides not to tie salary and performance management together, communicate your remuneration model to employees.
+If your company decides not to tie performance and compensation management together, communicate your remuneration model to employees.
 That way, they’ll know what to expect and won’t feel left in the dark.
-You should also be transparent about your company’s compensation system during your hiring process, so candidates have all the information they need to make informed decisions about their careers.
+Details about your organization’s approach to compensation should be front and center during the hiring process so candidates have all the information they need to make an informed decision about their next career move.

 Pitfalls of linking compensation to performance reviews

-While connecting compensation with employee performance can be a powerful way to recognize, motivate, and engage your people, there are a few pitfalls to watch out for.
+While connecting performance management and compensation can be a powerful way to recognize, motivate, and engage your people, there are a few pitfalls to watch out for.

 These drawbacks include: